flipperdevices/flipperzero-firmware/README.md

 - Fix qFlipper and other apps causes flipper crash while trying to interact with files - see commit from [Unleashed/xMasterX](https://github.com/Eng1n33r/flipperzero-firmware)
 - Update universal ir audio & tv assets  from [Unleashed/xMasterX](https://github.com/Eng1n33r/flipperzero-firmware)
 - Updated [New frequency analyzer #1557 (By ClusterM)](https://github.com/flipperdevices/flipperzero-firmware/pull/1557)
+- Getting 2048 in 2048 now grants 3XP for a total of 90 daily (Thanks to DevMilanIan)

 <table width="100%" border="0" cellspacing="0">
   <tr> <td colspan=2> <h3>This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.</h3> </td> </tr>